X-616/X-616/README.md

 ​I’m always active and will get back to you as soon as possible.
 ​Let’s bring your vision from the shadows into the light.

 I believe that partnerships and a high technology value are more important than any monetary reward.
-Open to collaboration and helping out with projects that matter.Let's focus on the creative.
+Open to collaboration and helping out with projects that matter.Let's focus on the creative.🚀***
- 🚀***

 ##  -->   --> 🔭 🎮 📱 💻 👩🏻‍💻 🔎 📐